 Cons: Can't use the Smart Keyboard.
 Feels cheaper thanks to the unlaminated screen.

-Ideal for: Anyone who needs a big screen (not a huge screen - they'll want the 12.9in iPad Pro) but is on a budget, and can cope without the very latest in processing muscle and camera megapixellage.
+Ideal for: Anyone who needs a big screen (not a huge screen - they'll want the 12.9in iPad Pro) but is on a budget, and can cope without the very latest in processing and camera power.
 A great all-rounder.

 If you're into iPad photography, the greatly superior camera specs and range of photographic features makes the Pro 10.5 a better choice.
 Detail is better in overcast conditions, and the rear-facing flash lets you shoot in low light; there's 4K video; selfies are far sharper.

-It's no longer the case that the excellent (if costly) Apple Pencil stylus only works with the iPad Pro, but only the Pro model is compatible with the Smart Keyboard, which might be a nice option for business users.
+It's no longer the case that the excellent (if costly) Apple Pencil stylus only works with the iPad Pro (in fact, there's now an updated 2018 Pencil which only works with the new Pro models), but only Pros can be upgraded with a Smart Keyboard, which might be a nice option for business users.